Toggle: English / Spanish

 - Bronchodilators such as albuterol to reduce asthma-like symptoms (moderate wheezing or cough)

 - Corticosteroids applied to the skin, given by mouth, or given through a vein (intravenously)

 - Epinephrine by injection to treat anaphylaxis

-The offending medication and similar drugs should be avoided.
-Make sure all your health care providers -- including dentists and hospital staff -- know about any drug allergies that you or your children have.
+The offending medicine and similar drugs should be avoided.
+Make sure all your providers -- including dentists and hospital staff -- know about any drug allergies that you or your children have.

 In some cases, a penicillin (or other drug) allergy responds to desensitization.
-This treatment involves being given larger and larger doses of a medicine to improve your tolerance of the drug.
-The desensitization should be done only by an allergist, when there is no alternative drug for you to take.
+This treatment involves being given very small doses at first, followed by larger and larger doses of a medicine to improve your tolerance of the drug.
+This process should be done only by an allergist, when there is no alternative drug for you to take.

 Most drug allergies respond to treatment.
-However sometimes they can lead to severe asthma, anaphylaxis, or death.
+But sometimes, they can lead to severe asthma, anaphylaxis, or death.